cobi-bike/Module-Ping/README.md

 ### Step 2: Install COBI.bike DevKit

-Follow the [instructions](https://github.com/cobi-bike/DevKit#-test-your-module) to install the COBI.bike Google Chrome Simulator and get familiar with the basics of app development on the COBI plattform.
+Follow the [instructions](https://github.com/cobi-bike/DevKit#-test-your-module) to install the COBI.bike Google Chrome Simulator and get familiar with the basics of module development on the COBI plattform.

 ### Step 3: Create a twilio account

-This app relies on [twilio.com](https://www.twilio.com/) to send custom SMS from the Node.js backend.
+This module relies on [twilio.com](https://www.twilio.com/) to send custom SMS from the Node.js backend.
 Create an account, setup »Programmable SMS« and retrieve your api credentials.
 For testing purposes consider using test credentials found in the General Settings.

 ### Step 4: Set environment variables